 - Launching the Social Enterprise

-Since the Classcraft platform is national and global, with over 6 million students enrolled, our YES curriculum is available in any place you are.
+Our Dream Leaders YES curriculum is available in any place you are.
 Students are middle school age and older.

 We have learned that, in general, educators underestimate the capacity of the potential of youths, much the same way they underestimate the abilities of students with disabilities.
 In particular, we have discovered that capability extends to teens being leaders of impact today.
 As our students say, “We aren’t the problem; we’re the solution.”

 Our general youth population faces unprecedented challenges in this transformational age.
 Our local and global landscape is evolving in the face of significant resistance.
-Youths face mounting social issues today – elimination of jobs, political upheaval, environmental threats, and an education system that all too often fails to prepare them.
+Youth face mounting social issues today – elimination of jobs, political upheaval, environmental threats, and an education system that all too often fails to prepare them.

 There is a critical need to prepare youth as college and job-ready global citizens.
 There is an education gap in school for necessary entrepreneurship training.
 Within the next seven years, nearly 50% of the existing jobs will have disappeared.
 New jobs, through enterprise building, must be created, by entrepreneurs.
 Even employees must learn an entrepreneurial mindset to help their companies grow and adapt to an ever-changing marketplace.